-To access the Eye Health Manager, visit VisionBenefits.
-Envolve Vision.com/logon.
+To access the Eye Health Manager, visit VisionBenefits.EnvolveHealth.com/logon.aspx.
 Log in with your username and password.
 Please contact the network management team if you have misplaced your username or password, or if you need access to the Eye Health Manager.